rmhofer/hado-sim/README.md

 ### Simulation code to run Hierarchical Adaptive Design Optimization (Cavagnaro, Myung, Pitt, NIPS 2009) with the experience-based learning paradigm.

-People first engage in a classification learning task and subsequently in a information acquisition task.
+People first engage in a classification learning task and subsequently in an information acquisition task.
 This code only works for the 3 category / 2 binary feature case.
 Our goal is to infer which model (=> set of three parameters, two parameters specifying degree/order of Sharma-Mittal entropy measure and one parameter associated with the response function) best describes participants behavior.
 This particular instance of the code only works for a binary response, i.e., subjects either prefer the first or the second feature.

 In running simulations we are particularly interested in two use cases:
 - Use case 1: We want to run full simulation studies over many stages, simulating sequential responses for particular combinations of degree/order/response beta.